-Fees and charges may need to be set at significantly increased rates, reducing service demand.
+Fees and charges may need to be set at significantly increased rates, reducing service demand do not deliver expected income as forecast within the strategy as set at level below plan.

 More loss-making or subsidised services.
-Reduced income for the Housing Revenue Account that could compromise banking covenants.
+Reduced income for

+the Housing Revenue Account that could compromise banking covenants.

 Organisation illprepared to deal with impact on finances, service delivery and staff.

-FFF Programme.
-(SLT)

 Effective fees and charges schemes.
 (HoF)

-Review of Communications & Marketing Strategy Plans.
-(HoP&C) Regular reviews of financial forecasts to ensure income projections are up to date.
+Review of Communications & Marketing Plans.
+(HoP&C)

+Regular reviews of financial forecasts to ensure income projections are up to date.
 (HoF)